progrium/darwinkit/README.md

 go run main.go
 ```

-You just made a macOS program without using XCode or Objective-C. Run `go build` to get an executable.
+This may take a moment the first time, but once the window pops up you just made a macOS program without using XCode or Objective-C. Run `go build` to get an executable.

 Although currently outside the scope of this project, if you wanted you could put this executable [into an Application bundle](https://stackoverflow.com/a/3251285).
 You could even add [entitlements](https://developer.apple.com/documentation/bundleresources/entitlements?language=objc), then [sign and notarize](https://developer.apple.com/support/code-signing/) this bundle or executable to let others run it.
 It could theoretically even be put on the App Store.
-It could *theoretically* be put on an iOS, tvOS, or watchOS device, though you would have to use different APIs.
+It could *theoretically* be put on an iOS, tvOS, or watchOS device, though you would have to use different platform specific frameworks.

 ### Caveats